 Racism is a public health issue.
 We can’t talk about diet culture, intuitive eating, improve body image or discuss nutrition & wellness without understanding that all of these stem from and have roots in the oppression of some bodies, historically Black bodies.
-Following the #Amplifymelantedvoices call to action on social media last week, we must continue to take action, continue to listen, learn, and center Black and POC voices in our lives.
-Throughout this past week, I had the opportunity to hear and see so many Black accounts in the wellness and food space.
 I want to highlight specific podcasts and conversations led by Black women that bring attention to racism in America and specifically pertaining to body image, mental illness, and body trauma.

 Episode #002 Growing Up Black/ How Racism Shapes Our Relationships With Our Bodies with Ayana Habtemariam